Finding Interpretable Prompt-Specific Circuits in Language Models: ACC++ Yields Mechanistic Insights into Model Behavior

-Figure~\ref{fig:abba-baba-circuits-gpt} shows the circuit components upstream of the (9,9) in each template representative.
-The graphs show that the circuit difference arises because of how GPT-2 identifies the right token (the IO) to move to the output.
-In the case of BABA, the IO appears after the subject, and the model tags it with the feature ``second item in a parallel pair."
-Four different heads each contribute this annotation to the "Kelly" token; the heads annotating ``Kelly'' are shown in dark green.
-At the same time, the (8, 6) head suppresses the ``Jack" token by writing the same feature, ``second item in a parallel pair", into ``to" (the end token).
-The (9, 9) then attends to the token pair (Kelly, to) as a result of the match of these features, and moves ``Kelly" to ``to" (causing Kelly to be output).
+Interpreting the signals involved (\S~\ref{sec:interp-signals}) provides further insight on why the (9,9) head processes different inputs in the two cases. \trim{Using the natural language descriptions for signals , we can obtain a mechanistic explanation for the difference between clusters.
+The clearest difference is the input to head $(9,9)$, so we focus on the portion of the traces upstream of that head.
+We then compare the GPT-2 Small ABBA and BABA representative circuits, labeling each edge with its autointerpreted signal.} Figure~\ref{fig:abba-baba-circuits-gpt} shows the circuit components upstream of head $(9,9)$ in each template representative (details on how these qualitative trace figures were constructed from the annotated interactive traces are given in Appendix~\ref{app:trace-examples}).
+In the BABA case, the indirect object appears after the subject, and the model tags it with the feature ``second item in a parallel pair.''
+Four different heads each contribute this feature to the ``Kelly'' token.
+At the same time, head $(8,6)$ suppresses the ``Jack'' token by writing the same feature into ``to''.
+Head $(9,9)$ then attends to the pair (to, Kelly) as a result of this feature match, moving the indirect object to the output.

-In contrast, in the ABBA circuit, the IO comes before the subject and so cannot be identified as the ``second item."
-The key features used in identifying the IO are ``structural or sequence-completing token" (added by (0, 9)) and similar features added by (0, 11) and (1, 9).
-Likewise, the feature added by (8,6) to induce the (9,9) to attend to the IO is ``tokens in parallel structures that repeat or mirror a preceding element".
-Thus, in the ABBA circuit, the IO is identified via generic structural/positional information.
+In contrast, in the ABBA circuit the indirect object comes before the subject and so cannot be identified as the ``second item.''
+The key features used to identify it are instead more generic structural cues, such as ``structural or sequence-completing token'' and ``tokens in parallel structures that repeat or mirror a preceding element.''
+Thus the two templates reuse a canonical IOI component, but feed it with different upstream mechanisms: one centered on identifying the second item in a pair, and one centered on broader structural matching.

-These results show that in the model there are multiple kinds of parallel-structure-recognition circuits , one that specifically looks at the second item in a pair, and one that more generally matches items between different lists.
-The differences between these two circuits are the reason that the ABBA and BABA traces form separate clusters as seen in Figure~\ref{fig:clustermap-sv-as-component}.

-\paragraph{Further Examples.} In Appendix \ref{app:trace-examples} we show additional examples illustrating the power of per-prompt tracing with ACC++.
-In Figure~\ref{fig:abba-baba-circuits-gpt-proper-noun} we show that GPT-2 tracks the fact that the tokens S and IO are specifically proper nouns, and how that information is used in computing output; and in Figure~\ref{fig:pythia-template-circuits} we show how and why Pythia's circuits differ for Templates 9 and 10, examples that were noted in Section~\ref{sec:circuits}.
-Moreover, Figures~\ref{fig:gemma-facts-0} and \ref{fig:gemma-facts-1} show additional Gemma-2 2B traces on tasks beyond IOI, including the factual-recall prompt from \citet{lindsey2025biology} (``Fact: the capital of the state containing Dallas is'') and an in-context learning example.